bcgov/ols-router/docs/OSM-ITN stats.md

-Here is a comparison of some key feature contains between ITN and OSM as of Oct 15, 2018 <BR><BR>
+Here is a comparison of key feature counts between ITN and OSM as of Oct 15, 2018 <BR><BR>